-The basin supports an industrial agricultural powerhouse laid over one of the most endangered and altered grassland ecosystems on earth.
-Beneath the ground it harbors more than half of the mighty Ogallala Aquifer; fossil water whose quantity and quality are at stake.
-Today this basin is being asked to be both food producer and energy pump in an age of climate change and economic uncertainty.
+The basin supports an industrial, agricultural powerhouse laid over one of the most endangered and altered grassland ecosystems on earth.
+Beneath the ground, it harbors more than half of the mighty Ogallala Aquifer; fossil water whose quantity and quality are at stake.
+In an age of climate change and economic uncertainty, this basin is being asked to be both food producer and energy pump.

 What if we could use the tremendous power of photography and storytelling to see a watershed in motion?
 What if we could leverage those images to dig deeper and grow understanding about our water resources, and build community throughout a watershed?
 What if this could be used as a template to start a conversation and look at other watersheds around the world?

 This is what inspires us.
 This is our aim.
 Join us on the journey.

 The Platte Basin Timelapse project (PBT) has been funded and in motion since early 2011.
 Currently, the project has more than 60 time-lapse camera systems placed throughout the 90,000 square-mile basin, from its headwaters along the Continental Divide in the Colorado Rockies to the river’s confluence with the Missouri River on Nebraska’s eastern border.
 Like chapters in a book, each time-lapse camera tells one part of the story of that proverbial drop of water as it makes a journey of roughly 900 river miles through the heart of North America.

 The PBT team creates innovative multimedia content to tell the myriad stories of the Platte: web-based journalism, combining art and research, STEM-based educational curriculum for middle and high school science students, and a documentary film for public television.